vokal/ExtraLifeTeamInfo/README.md

 # Extra Life Team Info
-API for consolidating team info into a single JSON object
+API for consolidating team info into a single JSON object.
+See an exmaple: https://extra-life-team-info.herokuapp.com/team/29238

 ## Warning
 This Node.js app was cobbled together sloppily by a mobile developer who wanted a quick leaderboard and some data for a prototype project.
 Do not use anything in here as an example of how anything should ever be done.